 \subsection{Potential $n$-stages}

-Our description of the realization space of an unstable coalgebra will be given in terms of a sequence of moduli spaces of cosimplicial spaces which in a certain sense approximate actual topological realizations regarded as constant cosimplicial objects.
+Our description of the realization space of an unstable coalgebra will be given in terms of a sequence of moduli spaces of cosimplicial spaces which, in a certain sense, approximate actual topological realizations regarded as constant cosimplicial objects.
 The meaning of this approximation is expressed in the model category $c\mc{S}^{\mc{G}}$, and not in the model category of spaces.

-If $X$ is a realization of $C$, i.e. $H_*(X) \cong C$, then the associated cosimplicial object $cX \in c\mc{S}^{\mc{G}}$ obviously has the property that $H_*(cX)$ is an object of type $K(C,0)$.
+If $X$ is a realization of $C$, i.e.\! $H_*(X) \cong C$, then the associated cosimplicial object $cX \in c\mc{S}^{\mc{G}}$ obviously has the property that $H_*(cX)$ is an object of type $K(C,0)$.
 More generally, it will be shown in Theorem \ref{infty-stages-are-reals} that if $X^{\bu}$ is a (fibrant) cosimplicial space such that $H_*(X^\bu)$ is an object of type $K(C,0)$, then $\mathrm{Tot}(X^\bu)$ is a realization of $C$ \emph{assuming} the convergence of the homology spectral sequence for Tot.
 This motivates the following notion of a cosimplicial space realizing (a cosimplicial resolution of) $C$.

-\begin{definition} A cosimplicial space $X^\bu$ is called an $\infty$-stage for $C$ if $H_*(X^\bu)$ is an object of type $K(C,0)$. \end{definition}
+\begin{definition} A cosimplicial space $X^\bu$ is called an \emph{$\infty$-stage} for $C$ if $H_*(X^\bu)$ is an object of type $K(C,0)$. \end{definition}

-Before we state the following definition of an approximate $\infty$-stage, let us first discuss how one could attempt to construct one.
+Before we state the following definition of an approximate $\infty$-stage, let us first discuss how one could attempt to construct an $\infty$-stage.
 The cosimplicial space $L(C,0)$, which is already at our disposal, satisfies

-A natural strategy then is to start an obstruction theory by `killing' the non-trivial $C$-comodule in $\pi^2$ of $H_*(L(C,0))$.
-If this is possible, then the spiral exact sequence will force a new non-trivial $C$-comodule in $\pi^3$ of a recognizable form.
-This motivates the definition.
+A natural strategy then is to study the obstruction for killing the non-trivial $C$-comodule in $\pi^2$ of $H_*(L(C,0))$.
+Assuming this can be done, then the spiral exact sequence will force a new non-trivial $C$-comodule in $\pi^3$ of a recognizable form.
+This observation motivates the following definition.